 Drink enough fluids to keep your urine clear or pale yellow.

-If you are taking blood pressure or heart medicine, get up slowly, taking several minutes to sit and then stand.
-This can reduce dizziness that is caused by a drop in blood pressure.
+If you are taking blood pressure or heart medicine, get up slowly when seated or lying down.
+Take several minutes to sit and then stand.
+This can reduce dizziness.

 You have a severe headache.

-Unusual pain develops in the chest, abdomen, or back.
+You have unusual pain in the chest, abdomen, or back.

-You have repeated fainting or seizure-like jerking during an episode.
+You have repeated fainting or have seizure-like jerking during an episode.